-- TMe is the "assigned value" of the quality control sample. - $SD_L$ is the standard deviation (not the robust standard deviation) determined during the preparation of the quality control sample or during the procedure of the verification of the method in the lab.
+- TMe is the "assigned value" of the quality control sample. - $SD_L$ is the standard deviation (not the robust standard deviation) determined when preparing the quality control sample or during the procedure to verify the method in the laboratory.
 The standard deviation of the method ( $\pm$ 0.7) could also be used.

 Figure 4.
-Example of quality control chart for the category extra virgin.
+Example of quality control chart for the extra virgin category.